Type 2 diabetes: are you at risk?

 Are your hormones all over the place?

 Women with polycystic ovaries (PCOS) are more vulnerable to diabetes, and so, say researchers at the University of Edinburgh, are men with low testosterone.
 Both conditions are associated with weight gain, which is known to interfere with insulin production.
+Read more on Polycystic Ovary Syndrome.
 Read: blame it on your hormones

 Checked for accuracy by Good Housekeepıng Health Watch.